NathanXQI/NathanXQI.github.io/content/_index.md

 ## About Me

 I'm a first-year Ph.D. student in [Design](https://www.polyu.edu.hk/sd/) at [The Hong Kong Polytechnic University](https://www.polyu.edu.hk).
-I'm advised by [Dr. Junan Yu](https://junnanyu.com/) in [the Little Design Group](https://www.littledesign.org/about-us).
+I'm advised by [Dr. Junnan Yu](https://junnanyu.com/) in [the Little Design Group](https://www.littledesign.org/about-us).
 I take an interdisciplinary approach and conduct research in the fields of Human-Computer Interaction (HCI), Child-Computer Interaction (CCI), and Design.
 My research has been published in venues for Human-Computer Interaction, such as the ACM CHI conference.

 ## Research Interests